Torus Quotients as Global Quotients by Finite Groups: Introduction

 \begin{theorem} Let $X$ be a quasi-projective variety with tame abelian quotient singularities over an algebraically closed field $k$.
-The following are equivalent. \begin{enumerate} \item $X$ is a quotient of a smooth quasi-projective variety by a finite abelian group. \item $X$ is a quotient of a smooth quasi-projective variety by a torus acting with finite stabilizers. \item $X$ has Weil divisors $D_1,\dots, D_r$ whose images generate $\Cl(\hhat\O_{X,x})$ for all points $x$ of $X$. \item The canonical stack over $X$ is a stack quotient of a quasi-projective variety by a torus (see Remark \ref{rmk:for-non-stacky}). \end{enumerate} \end{theorem}
+The following are equivalent. \begin{enumerate} \item $X$ is a quotient of a smooth quasi-projective variety by a finite abelian group. \item $X$ is the geometric quotient (in the sense of \cite{git}) of a smooth quasi-projective variety by a torus acting with finite stabilizers. \item $X$ has Weil divisors $D_1,\dots, D_r$ whose images generate $\Cl(\hhat\O_{X,x})$ for all closed points $x$ of $X$. \item the canonical stack over $X$ is a stack quotient of a quasi-projective variety by a torus (see Remark \ref{rmk:for-non-stacky}). \end{enumerate} \end{theorem}

-\begin{remark} Theorem \ref{thm:main-intro} is a consequence of the more technical Theorem \ref{thm:criterion}, which applies to algebraic spaces over infinite fields. \end{remark} \begin{remark}[For non-stack-theorists] For those not familiar with canonical stacks, (\ref{introitem:canonical}) says that $X$ can be expressed as a quotient of a smooth variety $U$ by a torus $T$ which acts freely on the preimage of the smooth locus of $X$.
-In fact, this implies that the stabilizers of the $T$-action are as small as one could hope for (in a precise sense) over the singular locus of $X$ as well. \end{remark} \begin{remark}[For stack-theorists] Those familiar with stacks should not confuse Question \ref{q:main} with the question ``is every smooth tame Deligne-Mumford stack the \emph{stack quotient} of a smooth scheme by a finite group?''
-The answer to this question is no, e.g.~the weighted projective stack $\mathbf P(1,2)$.
-Question \ref{q:main} allows for the possibility of extra ramification over the coarse space.
+\begin{remark} Theorem \ref{thm:main-intro} is a consequence of the more technical Theorem \ref{thm:criterion}, which applies to algebraic spaces over infinite fields (in contrast to quasi-projective varieties over algebraically closed fields). \end{remark} \begin{remark}[For non-stack-theorists] For those not familiar with canonical stacks, (\ref{introitem:canonical}) says that $X$ can be expressed as a quotient of a smooth variety $U$ by a torus $T$ which acts freely on the preimage of the smooth locus of $X$.
+In fact, this implies that the stabilizers of the $T$-action are as small as one could hope for over the singular locus of $X$.
+See \S \ref{subsec:lb}. \end{remark} \begin{remark}[For stack-theorists] Those familiar with stacks should not confuse Question \ref{q:main} with the question ``is every smooth tame Deligne-Mumford stack the \emph{stack quotient} of a smooth scheme by a finite group?''
+The answer to this question is ``no'', e.g.~the weighted projective stack $\mathbf P(1,2)$ is not such a quotient.
 The appropriate stacky generalization of Question \ref{q:main} is, ``is every smooth tame Deligne-Mumford stack $\X$ a \emph{relative coarse space} of a stack quotient of a smooth scheme by a finite group?''
-Our proof of $(\ref{introitem:torus-quot})\Rightarrow (\ref{introitem:finite-quot})$ shows that the answer to this question is affirmative when $\X$ is a stack quotient by a split torus and has quasi-projective coarse space. \end{remark}
+Our proof of $(\ref{introitem:torus-quot})\Rightarrow (\ref{introitem:finite-quot})$ shows that the answer to this question is ``yes'' when $\X$ is a stack quotient by a split torus and has quasi-projective coarse space. \end{remark}